Galápagos sea lions recharge after fishing.

 This article was first published in September 2013.
 Some facts may have aged gracelessly.
 Please call ahead to verify information.

-For information about traveling to the Galápagos, visit AAA.com/travel or visit a AAA branch.
+For information about traveling to the Galápagos, visit any AAA branch.